bhagya3929/LGMVIP-DataScience/README.md

 ![Screenshot (73)](https://user-images.githubusercontent.com/77850791/130353530-8469a767-fe2f-455e-8764-89c36960bf58.png)

-2) Prediction using Decision Tree Algorithm
+2) Prediction using Decision Tree Algorithm: Create the Decision Tree classifier and visualize it graphically.
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

 ![visualization](https://user-images.githubusercontent.com/77850791/130353661-47147e01-e1e0-4d21-ab4f-69fda7d9aef7.png)